GeMID: Generalizable Models for IoT Device Identification: Materials And Methods

 DI research typically relies on datasets comprising data collected from real devices.
 These datasets commonly feature over 20 devices and necessitate prolonged observation periods to gather sufficient data.
 However, the data collection process for IoT devices entails substantial resource allocation, including personnel and space, making it burdensome.
 Consequently, many researchers opt to utilize publicly available DI datasets, thereby enhancing reproducibility and transparency and facilitating comparative analysis.

 In our study, we use data from two dataset families, UNSW and MonIoTr.
 Each family consists of multiple datasets that are useful for our model building and evaluation.
 We use the UNSW datasets for feature and model selection, and the MonIoTr datasets to test the robustness and generalizability of the resulting models.
+Additionally, we prioritized packet header features over flow or window statistics, as the latter are prone to network variability, reducing their utility for DI.

+It is important to note that our framework uses these two dataset families for distinct stages (selection and evaluation) because they do not share a common set of device classes, as shown in Figures~\ref{fig:unsw-venn} and~\ref{fig:mon-venn}.
+Consequently, direct cross-testing, such as training a model on UNSW devices and testing on MonIoTr, is not possible as the classification labels are mutually exclusive.